payex-dev/developer.swedbankpay.com/payments/swish/after-payment.md

 ### Create Reversal transaction

-A reversal transaction can be created after a completed authorization by sending a request to `/psp/swish/payments/<payment-id>/reversals`.
+A reversal transaction can be created after a completed sale by sending a request to `/psp/swish/payments/<payment-id>/reversals`.
 A [callback][technical-reference-callback] request will follow from Swedbank Pay.